Latin American & Caribbean Studies

 Latin America encompasses many different cultures, languages, and traditions.
-In fact, a comprehensive understanding of the region necessarily leads to a diversity of lifestyles and behaviors that defies the many stereotypes frequently used to categorize Latin Americans.
-From Mexico to Argentina and throughout Brazil and the Caribbean one can observe the interactions that link the pre-modern, the modern, and the postmodern.
+In fact, a comprehensive study of the region necessarily leads to knowledge and understanding of a diversity of lifestyles and behaviors that defies the many stereotypes frequently used to categorize Latin Americans.
+From Mexico to Argentina and throughout Brazil and the Caribbean one can observe the interactions that link the pre-modern, the modern, and the postmodern cultures.
 For example, many Amazonian Indians continue to practice ancient rituals while using advanced information technologies to defend their land rights against multinational pharmaceutical and oil companies.
 Syncretism and plurality are indeed the bedrock of Latin American societies which, in turn, have become models for dealing with the many challenges of globalization, be they economic, political, or cultural.

-For more information, contact Dr. Jana Morgan, Director of Latin American Studies.
+For more information, contact Jana Morgan, PhD, Director of Latin American Studies.